bbenchoff/bbenchoff.github.io/pages/16NodeMachine.md

 ### The Node Microcontroller

 Each of the nodes in the hypercube are based on the CH32V203.
 I'm using this chip instead of the CH32V003 because it's more capable and easier to integrate into a full system; the `/RST` and `Boot0` pins are easier to ping on the CH32V203, and clocking is easier.
-The price difference between the chips isn't really significant, \$0.13 for the '003 and \$0.32 for the '203.
+The price difference between the chips isn't really significant, thirteen cents for the '003 and thirty-two for the '203.

 ![Schematic for each of the nodes in the hypercube](/images/ConnM/PrototypeNodeCH32.png)